Cardington Airship Sheds

 Although it's not soundproofed (and therefore not a 'soundstage'), the shed is proving very useful for building massive sets, and as post-production sound technology improves, the need for soundproofed stages is reduced.
 The total amount of floor space available (223,000 sq feet, or 5 acres) is over 5 times the size of the largest soundstage available in Hollywood (Stage 15 at Sony Pictures 41,985 sq ft), and is almost 3 times the size of the largest soundstage in the world, Stage 15 at Babelsburg Film Studio in Germany (78,954 sq ft).

-The signage outside the site 'T.I.G.
+The signage that used to be outside the site 'T.I.G.
 Cardington' is said to stand for 'The Intimidation Game' which was the codename for Batman Begins.

 If you're on Facebook, join the We Love the Cardington Sheds group for updates and historical information.